 The definition of qualified wages depends on how many people you employ.

-If you employed more than 100 people in 2019, qualified wages apply only to wages paid to employees who are not working because of one of the two reasons above.
+If you employed more than 100 people in 2019, qualified wages apply only to wages paid to employees who are not working because of one of the reasons above.

 If you employed fewer than 100 people in 2019, qualified wages can apply to any of your employees―as long as your business meets the qualifications above.